Parviz Moin: Biography

 Moin is from Iran, and now lives in California.
 He received his Bachelor's degree in mechanical engineering from the University of Minnesota in 1974, his Master's degree in mathematics and his Master's and Ph.D degrees in mechanical engineering from Stanford in 1978.
 Moin became a naturalized U.S. citizen in 1981.
 He held the posts of National Research Council Fellow, Staff Scientist and Senior Staff Scientist at NASA Ames Research Center.
 He joined the Stanford faculty in September 1986.

 Research

 Moin pioneered the use of direct numerical simulation and large eddy simulation techniques for the study of turbulence physics, control and modelling concepts and has written widely on the structure of turbulent shear flows.
 His current interests include: interaction of turbulent flows and shock waves, aerodynamic noise and hydroacoustics, turbulence control, large eddy simulation and parallel computing.

 Moin is the founding director of the Center for Turbulence Research at Stanford and Ames.
 Established in 1987 as a research consortium between NASA and Stanford, the Center for Turbulence Research is devoted to fundamental studies of turbulent flows.

-He has been an Editor of the Annual Review of Fluid Mechanics since 2002.
+He served as an Editor of the Annual Review of Fluid Mechanics from 2002-2024.